 /etc/tarantool/instances.enabled in the Tarantool environment.

-Wrong usage: “Replication allows multiple Tarantool servers to work on copies of the same databases.”
+Wrong usage: “Replication allows multiple Tarantool servers to work with copies of the same database.”

-Correct usage: “Replication allows multiple Tarantool instances to work on copies of the same databases.”
+Correct usage: “Replication allows multiple Tarantool instances to work with copies of the same database.”

 Don’t use the following contractions:

 - “i.e.”—from the Latin “id est”.
 Use “that is” or “which means” instead.

 - “e.g.”—from the Latin “exempli gratia”.
 Use “for example” or “such as” instead.